jbustamovej/elm-web-eng/README.md

 Create a pull request with your work and assign it to jmjpro@gmail.com.

-You will have a hour to complete the test.
+You will have two hours to complete the test.

 Contact Yehoshua Jacobson at x165 in Room 31C with any questions.